 Immediately, his name sparked the childhood Marco Polo hiding game, often played in the pool.
 I showed Polo my list written on a legal-sized yellow pad, listing bolded items in black for easy readability.
-I placed Groovy horizontally on the cart, holding onto the handle for security, and Polo led the way by grabbing the front of the metal cart.
+I placed Groovy (my white cane) horizontally on the cart, holding onto the handle for security, and Polo led the way by grabbing the front of the metal cart.
 As Polo pushed the cart and I held on, he was guiding me too.
 I did not need to use my cane in the crowded store, and he became my sighted guide.
 I felt sheltered from all the commotion around me.

 Having Polo guide me offered reassurance in contrast to the experiences I have had shopping with friends and family, who often get exasperated and heave sighs of annoyance.
 Polo replaced the ranks of my family and friends who do not find the same satisfaction with shopping, are overwhelmed by the stimuli of and the length of my shopping expedition.
 My exuberance faced apathy or aversion from my previous shopping companions and the frustration I felt of being separated from the retail experience motivated me to find another way around the obstacle.

 First, we began with large items, such as multipack toilet paper and paper towels.
 Polo loaded them into the cart, after reading the overhead signs to me about the type of product and price.
 The cart was already so full, and we had only just begun!
 I asked Polo to put these items in the bottom of the cart to create more cart room.